 In 2002, DEA defined its core purpose: To improve the quality of life while demonstrating stewardship of the built and natural environments.
-Shortly thereafter, we developed our first sustainability plan, which we have refined and updated every year since then.
+Shortly thereafter, we developed our first sustainability plan, which we refine and update each year.
 Stewardship goes to the heart and soul of what makes us tick.
-It’s a value we live every day, in ways both large and small.
+It’s a practice we live every day, in ways large and small.

 Internal practices that support our commitment to sustainability:

-- 100 percent of our firm-wide energy is offset by green power
+- 100 percent of our firm-wide electricity usage is offset by green power through purchasing Renewable Energy Credits.

-- We use video conferencing to cut down business-related travel.
+- We use video conference to reduce business-related travel.

-- We have sustainability coordinators in each of our offices who ensure our offices work to reduce work-related travel, conserve resources and use renewables, prevent waste and encourage recycling, and support community organizations.
+- We have sustainability coordinators in each office who assist in reducing work-related travel, the use of resources, and waste.
+They also encourage and support the use of renewables, recycling, and involvement in community organizations.

 - Many of our offices offer commute trip reduction programs and subsidized public transportation passes.

-- We have reduced the number of vehicles in our fleet and have purchased hybrid vehicles for routine business travel.
+- We have reduced the number of vehicles in our fleet and have leased hybrid vehicles for routine business travel.

 - We sponsor and encourage employees to obtain LEED accreditation.